essiecheng/Power-Outage-Analysis/README.md

 ### Interesting Aggregates
 #### Outage Duration, Climate Region, and Month
 In addition to investigating where longer power outages occur, it can also investigated when the outages tend to be longer using a pivot table.
+(The column headers represent the month from 'MONTH' i.e. 1.0 = January)

 | CLIMATE.REGION        | 1.0          | 2.0          | 3.0          | 4.0          | 5.0          | 6.0          | 7.0          | 8.0          | 9.0          | 10.0         | 11.0         | 12.0         |
 |------------------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|